MiguelCardoso19/MiguelCardoso19/README.md

 **👀 About Me:**

 Formerly a welder, I am a doer who doesn't shy away from challenges.
-My journey into coding was sparked by a deep interest in technology and Web3.
-Drawing from my experiences of living independently in multiple foreign countries, I've cultivated resilience and adaptability.
+My journey into coding was sparked by a deep interest in technology and Web3, which led me to explore scripting and discover my passion for coding.

 ---